Freelancing has been around for some time, but has increased by leaps and bounds recently. For freelancer clients, the world is only getting bigger.

 You may have a valid reason for your delay, like a funeral, wedding, or other commitments.
 How am I to know about them if you don’t communicate?

-That’s why I preach and advocate so much on the importance and need for proper communication.
+That’s why I preach and advocate so much on the importance and need for proper communication with any and all freelancer clients.

 Wrapping it up, in my opinion, these eight steps are more than enough to help you become an indispensable freelancer.
 I suggest you start implementing them and see the difference in your freelancing career!